Marcus Armstrong

-Marcus John Armstrong (born 29 July 2000) is a New Zealand motor racing driver.
-He is due to compete in the NTT IndyCar Series on road and street courses with Chip Ganassi Racing in 2023.
-Previously he competed in the FIA Formula 2 Championship between 2020 and 2022.
+Marcus John Armstrong (born 29 July 2000) is a New Zealand motor racing driver who competes in the IndyCar series, driving the No. 66 Honda for Meyer Shank Racing.
+He competed in the FIA Formula 2 Championship between 2020 and 2022, and was the 2019 Formula 3 runner-up.
 He was a member of the Ferrari Driver Academy between 2017 and 2021.

 Armstrong started single-seaters in 2014, and in the following year won his only single-seater title to date in the 2017 Italian F4 Championship whilst becoming runner-up in the 2017 ADAC Formula 4 Championship.
-He stepped to the FIA Formula 3 European Championship in 2018, ending 5th.
+He stepped to the FIA Formula 3 European Championship in 2018, ending fifth.
 The championship merged into the FIA Formula 3 Championship in 2019, and Armstrong became runner-up to teammate Robert Shwartzman.
-He was promoted to the 2020 Formula 2 Championship with ART Grand Prix but a difficult season saw him finish 13th.
-He also finished in the same position in the following year with DAMS, and came 13th again in the 2022 Formula 2 Championship with Hitech Grand Prix.
+He was promoted to the 2020 Formula 2 Championship with ART Grand Prix but a difficult season saw him finish thirteenth.
+He also finished in the same position in the following year with DAMS, and came thirteenth again in the 2022 Formula 2 Championship with Hitech Grand Prix before making the switch to IndyCar.

+Armstrong won the IndyCar Rookie of the Year award in 2023 and his first position in the series the following year whilst driving for Chip Ganassi Racing.
+In 2025, he moved to Meyer Shank Racing, earning his second podium that same year.

 Junior racing career

+Karting (2010–2016)

 Born in Christchurch, Armstrong began karting in 2010, winning all his major titles in New Zealand from 2011 to 2014.
-He did not achieve much in international competitions, placing a highest of 12th during the Karting World Championship in the KF2 category in 2015.
-While still karting, Armstrong graduated to single seaters in 2014 in the 2014–15 season of New Zealand Formula Ford Championship, ending seventh in the standings.
+He did not achieve much in international competitions, placing a highest of twelfth during the Karting World Championship in the KF2 category in 2015.
 In an article by Motorsport.com, Armstrong was ranked third of the most exciting karting talents of 2016.

-Lower formulae
+Lower formulae (2014–2017)

-2016
+2014–2016: Junior formulae debut

+Whilst still karting, Armstrong made his single seater debut in 2014.
+Competing in the 2014–15 season of the New Zealand Formula Ford Championship, he finished the season at seventh in the standings.

 In November 2015, Armstrong tested a Eurocup Formula Renault 2.0 car in 2015 Eurocup Formula Renault 2.0 post-season test.
 In 2016, Armstrong once again diversified his karting with stints in BRDC British Formula 3 and the two Formula Renault 2.0 series.
 In the latter series, he competed as a guest driver during the final round at Estoril, and finished ninth and tenth.

-2017 Toyota Racing Series

-In November 2016, Armstrong was among five drivers invited to join the Ferrari Driver Academy and was confirmed as a member the following month.
-That same month, he was confirmed to race in the 2017 Toyota Racing Series with M2 Competition.
-Armstrong won the season opener on his debut, but retired in the third race due to a collision.
-His next would come at the third round in Hampton during the first race, but again failed to finish the third race after touching with Richard Verschoor.
-A further win and two second places in the final round saw Armstrong managed fourth in the championship.